-• Develop and maintain communication strategies for internal and external operations.

-Workforce Reinvestment

-- Invest in Public Works' Infrastructure and provide appropriate resources to maintain a modernized Department Operation Center and emergency response equipment. - Develop a Continuity of Operations Plan for essential Public Works' Core Service Areas.
+- Develop and maintain communication strategies for internal and external operations. - Inform communities of available public works resources and services for emergency management. - Workforce Reinvestment - Invest in Public Works' infrastructure and provide appropriate resources to maintain a modernized DOC and emergency response equipment. - Develop a COOP for essential Public Works' Core Service Areas.